tox-rs/tox-human/src/messenger_packets.md

     - decreases count of friend's number of sending files

 - Seek: Seek to the position.
 It does:
-    - checks if the position is u64, means position is 8 bytes long
-        - else error because expected 8 bytes
     - checks if the transfer status is `Accepted` and the sender of this packet is receiver of file data
         - else error because Seek must be used to session `Accepted` and Seek packet can only be sent by receiver to seek before resuming broken transfers.
     - checks if the position exceeds the file size, if it exceeds